Prostitution in Indonesia: Legal status

 Prostitution is not specifically addressed in the law.
+Since the 2023 Indonesian Penal Code came into force in January 2026, premarital sex and extramarital sex may be punished if a complaint is filed by a parent, child, or spouse (Article 411), while the promotion of obscene acts is punished under Articles 420 and 421 without the need for a complaint.

-However, many officials interpreted "crimes against decency/morality" to apply to prostitution.
-Prostitution is widespread and largely tolerated, despite its contradiction with popular societal and religious norms.
-Prostitution is most visibly manifested in Indonesia’s brothel complexes, or lokalisasi, which are found throughout the country.
-These brothels are managed under local government regulations.
-During or after raids by the police, the prostitutes are able to pay and be released from custody; thus, sex worker advocate Anna Sulikah opined that police raids are "nothing more than an income source for public order officers".
+Before 2026 many officials interpreted "crimes against decency/morality" to apply to prostitution.
+Prostitution was widespread and largely tolerated, despite its contradiction with popular societal and religious norms.
+Prostitution was most visibly manifested in Indonesia’s brothel complexes, or lokalisasi, which are found throughout the country.
+These brothels were managed under local government regulations.
+During or after raids by the police, the prostitutes were able to pay and be released from custody; thus, sex worker advocate Anna Sulikah opined that police raids are "nothing more than an income source for public order officers".

 The Indonesian Child Protection Commission (KPAI) estimates that 30 percent of the prostitutes in Indonesia are below 18 years of age.
 The ILO puts the total number of child prostitutes in Jakarta at 5,000; according to the Jakarta city government, this is concentrated in Prumpung (North Jakarta), Grogol (West Jakarta) Tanah Abang (Central Jakarta), Block M (South Jakarta), as well as Jatinegara and Ciracas (both East Jakarta).
 Child sex tourism occurs, especially on the resort islands of Bali and Batam.